Urban Governance

 I have also practiced as a strategic designer/data analyst in urban planning organizations in South Korea and the US.
 There, I first encountered the frustration and fascination of the messy negotiations around data and power in governance.

-These experiences across urban data analytics and participatory planning have invited me to tackle the conflicting values and interests manifested through disparate approaches to data: qualitative and quantitative; objective and subjective: top-down and bottom-up, and more.
+These experiences across urban data analytics and participatory planning have invited me to tackle the conflicting values and interests manifested through disparate approaches to data: qualitative and quantitative; objective and subjective; top-down and bottom-up, and more.

 Lee, S., Le Dantec, C. 2023.
 More Than a Property: Place-based Meaning Making and Mobilization on Social Media to Resist Gentrification.
 Proc.
 ACM Hum.-Comput.
 Interact.
 7, CSCW1